Queerala: Legal support

-Queerala, with its association with Human Rights Friendly lawyers, support LGBTIQ persons who seek legal aid for various human rights concerns.
+Queerala, with its association with human rights-friendly lawyers, supports LGBTIQ persons who seek legal aid for various human rights concerns.

 Peer counselling and helpline

-Queerala's helpline is operational and aids queer persons to get connected with peer persons, counselors, psychiatrists etc. Queerala has helped start multiple LGBTQAI+ support groups in colleges.
+Queerala's helpline is operational and aids queer persons to get connected with peer persons, counselors, psychiatrists, etc. Queerala has helped start multiple LGBTQAI+ support groups in colleges.
 By 2018, two such recognised student groups were set up: